robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_1_inverse_kinematics/README.md

 Alright, now let's have a look at the top view of the spider leg.
 ![Top view of the spider leg](media/top_view.png)
 From this perspective, we can clearly see how the leg extends horizontally on the X-Y plane.
-The coxa segment connects the leg to the spider's body, and its length can be represented as the distance between the body joint and the coxa joint.
-By projecting the coxa length onto the X and Y axes, we can calculate the Xa and Ya values, which are the Coxa X-projection and Coxa Y-projection, respectively.

 From this top view, we can observe how the joint angle θ1 determines the leg's position in the X-Y plane.
 Keep in mind that θ1 is the angle between the coxa and the X-axis.
 The other joint angles, θ2 and θ3, which control the orientation of the femur and tibia segments, are not visible from the top view.